claudia-chehade/prosper/readme.md

 For explaination I skipped the employment status and occupation as dead ends of my exploration.
 3. Borrowers History:
 Due to the lack of time I did not explore the borrowers history information further to find more indicators for default risks.

-# Feedback
-Due to the lack of time I was not able to get proper feedback unfortunately.

 # Sources
 https://www.lendacademy.com/prosper-review/